MustafaYavas/kanban-board/README.md

-# Kanban Board
+# :heavy_check_mark: Kanban Board

 It is a tool that allows you to visualize and manage your personal or team projects more easily.
+You can create your own project or join any of them and you can create new tasks for your project and assign it to a member.
 [Try it](https://mustafa-yavas-kanban-board.netlify.app/)

 ## Table of Contents
 * [Technologies](#technologies)